shad7/seedbox/doc/source/index.rst

 SeedboxManager
 ===============

-SeedboxManager is an automated task manager for for synchronizing files from a seedbox to your home library.
+SeedboxManager is an automated task manager for synchronizing files from a seedbox to your home library.